DanJunior78/Repetier-Server-Telegram-Bot/README.md

-# Repetier-Server-Telegram-Bot (Beta) - Python
+# Repetier-Server-Telegram-Bot - Python
+## Version: 1.0.2 - 20.12.2020
 Telegram Bot connecting your Repetier Server and your Telegram bot account.

-It updates every 2 seconds your bot and you´ll have latest information about your prints and printer status.
+It updates frequently your bot and you´ll have latest information about your prints and printer status.

-This is still a beta version and i am testing it with several friends having up to 2 printers connected to a raspberry.

-Application is tested on Windows 10 and Linux Mint 20
+Application is tested on Windows 10, Windows Server, Raspberry Pi, Proxmox VM and Linux Mint 20 (thanks to all supporting gents from the news group)

 Following requierements: